I’m going to walk you through how easy it is to set up a new WordPress blog using the web hosting provider SiteGround (which hosts this website.)

-Before you can start, you need to open up an account with a web-hosting provider; I recommend Site Ground, I’m currently using them to host this blog.
+Before you can start, you need to open up an account with the web-hosting provider Site Ground (affiliate link)

 Site Ground offers a special START-UP plan which is the cheapest plan for a few bucks a month.
 I recently upgraded to the GROW BIG plan which is a bit more expensive.